berndruecker/trip-booking-saga-java/README.md

         .addModelInstance(saga.getModel())
         .deploy();
 ```

+In real-life scenarios you might configure and run the Camunda engine differently, e.g. by using Spring or Spring Boot.
+In this example you can also use the [Spring Boot Application](src/main/java/io/flowing/trip/saga/camunda/springboot/Application.java) in order to fire the application up - and afterwords even connect Camundas visual tooling.

 A visual representation is automatically created in the background by Camunda.

 **Important Note: You need to use Camunda in a version >= 7.8.0-alpha1.**

 ![Cockpit Screenshot](docs/screenshot.png)

-The flow can also be modeled graphically using the BPMN notation:
+The flow can also be modeled graphically (instead of using the Model API) using the BPMN notation:

 ![Compensation in BPMN](docs/example-bpmn.png)